andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 Making a script to run MRIQC
 ****************************

 Running MRIQC entails specifying different command line options in order to properly run.
-Rather than doing this directly on the command line, we will make a script to run it.
+Rather than doing this directly through the terminal, we will make a script to run it.
 Firstly, type the following into the terminal:

 ::